-The combined technological power of these organisations could be used to create tools that could, I have no doubt, effectively combat this pandemic.
-South Korea has been widely praised for containing outbreaks without resorting to overly authoritarian measures, and this was largely enabled by the efficient analysis of data generated by consumer devices and services.
+The combined technological power of these organisations could be used to create tools that could effectively combat this pandemic.
+South Korea has been widely praised for containing outbreaks without resorting to extreme measures, and this was largely enabled by the efficient analysis of data generated by consumer devices and services.

 Dr Jung Won Sunn, Associate Professor of Urban Economic Development at University College London, has attributed South Korea’s successful efforts to the collection and study of information generated by mobile devices, and credit and debit card payments.7 These, he claimed, combined with surveillance infrastructure allowed authorities to rapidly determine where infected individuals had travelled and, vitally, people with whom they had close contact; with the latter then tested accordingly.